 You can create multiple monitoring sessions within a single project connection.

 To create a new session:

-1. In GigaVUE-FM, on the top navigation pane, select Cloud.

-2. Select OpenStack > Monitoring Session.
-The Monitoring Sessions page appears.
+- 1. In GigaVUE-FM, on the top navigation pane, select Cloud. - 2.
+Select OpenStack > Monitoring Session.
+The Monitoring Sessions page appears. - 3.
+Click New to open the Create a New Monitoring Session page.